alexsderkach/blog/_posts/2017-04-22-comparing-java-8-rxjava-reactor.md

 ---

 ## Composable
-All of these classes are composable and allow as to think functionally.
+All of these classes are composable and allow us to think functionally.
 That's why we love them.

 __CompletableFuture__ - a lot of `.then*()` methods which allow to build a pipeline, that can pass nothing or single value + throwable from stage to stage.